American Gas Association: History and key spokespeople

-As an advocacy group for gas suppliers, the AGA created a social media campaign called "Cooking With Gas" featuring online influencer Amber Kelly.
-The campaign's goal was to illustrate the benefits of natural gas to younger consumers.
-In addition, the organization has fought to pass state laws barring local governments from restricting gas use in new buildings.
+Lobbying Themes

+Anti-electrification campaigns & gas ban preemption laws

+The AGA has a long record of making false claims about the economic and public health benefits of gas use, with Grist reporting in October 2023 on how AGA has been downplaying the risks of gas use since at least 1970s.
+The industry group continues to leverage these claims in its strategic advocacy to prolong the use of fossil gas in the buildings sector.

+At the state level, this pro-gas promotion has translated into activities to block local governments from restricting gas use in new construction (i.e., state-level gas ban preemption laws or fuel choice laws).
 According to an investigation by National Public Radio, "state laws became a priority for the gas association at least as far back as December 2019."
-As of 2021, four U.S. states have passed bills ensuring that gas service can be provided to new structures.
+As of 2026, over half of US states have passed bills ensuring that gas service cannot be banned from new construction.

+AGA built on this by creating a social media campaign called "Cooking With Gas" featuring online influencer Amber Kelly, among others, with the goal of promoting false claims about fossil gas to young consumers.

 The American Gas Association has also worked with the (FERC) Federal Energy Regulatory Commission to improve market transparency reporting.
 In 2004, the FERC issued a policy statement on price reporting and price index publishing.
 The following year, the Energy Policy Act of 2005 included market behavior and provisions and penalties, and FERC issued a rule prohibiting market manipulation.

+Natural Gas Sustainability Initiative (NGSI)

 The AGA co-launched what is known as the Natural Gas Sustainability Initiative (NGSI) with the investor-owned utility company trade association Edison Electric Institute (EEI).
 The two groups launched the pilot for the NGSI in 2017, and then released "version two" in August 2019.
 The NGSI is an agreement by electric utilities and natural gas companies to use a special template to report efforts in the areas of environmental, social, governance, and sustainability ("ESG/sustainability") to the financial sector.
 Both the AGA and EEI expect that most of their member companies will be using the NGSI reporting template by the end of 2019.
 The reporting template provides both quantitative data and qualitative information.